mcgill-csus/mcgill-csus-docs/constitution/body.md

 ### Vice-President Diversity

 The Vice-President Diversity will promote diversity and equity for underrepresented groups in CSUS, act as a liaison to other diversity bodies both inside and outside of the university, investigate issues on diversity and strategies to build a supportive and inclusive community within the department, be responsible for Diversity@SOCS and otherwise improve equity, respectfulness and dialogue amongst the constituency.
-By accepting this role, VP Diversity also commits to participate in at least one anti-oppression workshop.
-It is strongly recommended that some of the training focuses on the VP’s outgroups.
-Two VP positions are available.

 ## Vice-President Communications